 Choosing to show up and be noticed resulting in the one thing I was missing: validation.
 Through conversations with other amazing entrepreneurs, I validated my own vision and zone of genius.

 Doing so caused me to develop a stronger framework and message with my personality front and centre.
-The first thing I created is my Create Your Lucky Break guidebook.
+The first thing I did is put together this framework: 5 Steps to Creating your Noticeable Brand guidebook.
 If you haven’t already seen a copy, grab it now.
 It’s so good!

 It includes all the wisdom I’ve gathered from the last couple years of learning.
 (And a bunch from the 7 years before that!)
 I’m using it to guide myself & my clients over the next year.